Aiimi Insight Engine Installation (Windows)

 Copy-Item -Path "$filename\log4net.default.config" -Destination "$filename\log4net.config" -Force;

-1. Run the following script in an admin PowerShell to upate the app file names.
+Run the following script to update the Apps and Utils config file names.

 $Filename = "C:\InsightMaker\Apps\Admin\Api";